A Comprehensive Review on Non-Neural Networks Collaborative Filtering Recommendation Systems

 In everyday life, people often refer to the opinions and advice of others when they want to buy a service from a company, purchase an item in a market or store, watch a movie in a cinema, etc. In general, they are influenced by the appreciation of their neighborhood before purchasing (or not) an item.
 In some cases, they may explicitly receive recommendations from others on what to buy or not.
 This natural and social process is a recommendation flow that involves different actors collaborating to filter their interests based on the experience of others.
 It is a collaborative filtering process, in which participants collaborate to help each other filter information based on recorded reviews of items they have purchased.
 In 1992, Goldberg et al. introduced the Collaborative Filtering algorithm to help people filtering their emails or documents according to the evaluations of others on these documents (Goldberg et al., 1992).
 Today, recommendation systems implement and amplify this simple process which is applied it to many areas such as e-commerce web-site (Amazon), social networks (Facebook), streaming applications (Netflix), etc.

-Table 1 An example of user-item rating matrix R of dimension m×n, where m is the number of users and n the number of items.
-Each row represents all ratings of a given user and each column, the ratings given to a particular item.
-Ru,i is the rating score of user u on item i
+Table 1 An example of user-item rating matrix of dimension , where is the number of users and the number of items.
+Each row represents all ratings of a given user and each column, the ratings given to a particular item. is the rating score of user on item

 There are two majors types of CF recommendation systems: Memory-based CF (Section 2) and Model-based CF (Section 3).
 Memory-based CF operates over the entire database of users’ preferences and performs computations on it each time a new prediction is needed (Breese et al., 1998; Vucetic and Obradovic, 2005).
 The most common representative algorithms for Memory based CF are neighborhood-based algorithms.
 Those algorithms compute similarities between users in order to predict what to recommend.
 A typical neighborhood-based CF is the GroupLens system (Resnick et al., 1994) in which numerical ratings assigned by users on articles are correlated in order to determine which users’ ratings are most similar to each other.
 Based on these similarities, GroupLens predicts how well users will like new articles.
 Memory-based CF can produce quite good predictions and recommendations, provided that a suitable function is used to measure similarities between users (Hernando et al., 2016).
 According to Ansari et al. (Ansari et al., 2000), such algorithms can also increase customer loyalty, sales, advertising revenues, and the benefit of targeted promotions.
 However, an important drawback of Memory-based CF is that they do not use scalable algorithms (Resnick et al., 1994; Hernando et al., 2016).
 Therefore, they would have high latency in giving predictions for active users in a system with a large number of requests that should be processed in real-time (Vucetic and Obradovic, 2005).